-Your website is often the first point of contact potential customers have of your company and your brand.
-It only makes sense then that you put your best foot forward and effectively communicate what you’re all about through professional and user-friendly web design.
+Your website is often the first point of contact potential customers have of your company, service, and your brand.
+It only makes sense then that you put your best foot forward and effectively communicate to your audience what you’re all about through professional and user-friendly website design.

 Web design encompasses a multitude of variables including layout, content, graphics, search engine optimization and conversion rate optimization.
-While web design is a significant and critical component of your promotional efforts, many businesses forget that it’s just one part of an overall digital marketing plan and should be consistent in look, feel and purpose with your other marketing efforts such as pay per click advertising.
+While website design is a significant and critical component of your promotional efforts, many small businesses often forget that it’s just one part of an overall digital marketing plan and should be consistent in look, feel and purpose with your other marketing efforts such as pay-per-click advertising.

-With careful consideration of all facets of your digital marketing plan, a solid, well-executed web design serves as the heart of your marketing efforts and has the power to help achieve your organizational goals.
+With the focus and careful consideration of all facets of your digital marketing plan, a solid, well-executed web design serves as the heart of your marketing efforts and has the power to help achieve your organizational goals.

 Let’s look at all the various marketing components that good web design can help with:

 Great user experience (UX).
-If your website chooses to use flashy videos and large images that slow down loading times, visitors will get frustrated and leave.
+If your website chooses to use flashy videos and large images that slow users’ downloading times, users will get frustrated and leave.
 Similarly, if visitors can’t find what they’re looking for quickly, your website’s navigation needs to improve.
-Creating a user-friendly experience is important to attract visitors and get them to keep coming back.
+Creating a user-friendly experience is important to attract users and get them to keep coming back.

 A few things to consider include:

 - Types of images